-The term “Learning Management System” (LMS) is probably known to all HR developers.
-But perhaps you also keep hearing about different types of LMS.
-Learn now how learning platforms can differ and find out which LMS is suitable for your company!
+The term "Learning Management System" (LMS) is likely known to all HR developers.
+But perhaps you also hear about different types of LMS repeatedly.
+Learn now how learning platforms can differ and find out which LMS fits your company!

 Definition: Learning Management System

 How is a Learning Management System (LMS) actually defined?
-That’s what I wonder and research online.
+I ask myself this and research online.
 According to Wikipedia, an LMS is to be understood synonymously with a learning platform.
-The terms that come up here:
+The terms that come up are:

-Right here I start to stutter: An LMS is therefore a “complex content management system”?
-In the corresponding article from the English Wikipedia, there is no mention of “complex.”
-I also find only agreement on the other points in other sources (e.g., at wb-web.de).
+Here I begin to ponder: An LMS is therefore a "complex content management system"?
+The corresponding article in the English Wikipedia does not mention "complex".
+Even in other sources (e.g., at wb-web.de), I only find agreement on the other points.

-It seems there is no 100% clear definition for the classical/traditional “LMS,” as the descriptive aspects are quite general.
+So there does not seem to be a 100% unambiguous definition for the classic/traditional "LMS"; the descriptive aspects are quite general.

-In my further research, I then come across various types of LMS that I would like to briefly introduce to you today: so to speak, subspecies or further developments of the traditional LMS introduced earlier.
+In further research, I then come across different types of LMS that I would like to briefly introduce to you today: so to speak, subtypes or further developments of the traditional LMS just presented.

-This way, you can make a decision about which type of LMS suits your company well!
+This way, you can make a decision about which LMS type suits your company well!

 Which learning platform is suitable for my company?
 A look at different types of LMS can help.